jenkinsci/folder-properties-plugin/README.md

-The folder-properties plugin is a Jenkins plugin which allows users with config permission to define properties for a folder which can then be used by any jobs contained within it or in any of its sub-folders.
+# Folder Properties

-# About this Plugin
+The folder properties plugin is a Jenkins plugin which allows users with config permission to define properties for a folder which can then be used by any jobs contained within it or in any of its sub-folders.

 The aim here is to remove the need to specify the same properties over and over again for all the jobs inside a folder.